chris-pinola-rf/documentation/content/ja/integrations/cortex.md

 <!--  SOURCED FROM https://github.com/DataDog/integrations-extras -->

-## 概要
+## Overview

-[Cortex][1] インテグレーションにより、Cortex ダッシュボードから直接 Datadog インシデントをトリガーできます。
+The [Cortex][1] integration enables you to trigger Datadog incidents directly from the Cortex dashboard.

-## 計画と使用
+## Setup

-このインテグレーションをセットアップするには、Cortex アカウント、Datadog API 、アプリケーションキーが必要です。
+To set up this integration, you must have a Cortex account, along with Datadog API and Application keys.

-### ブラウザトラブルシューティング
+### Configuration

-1. 初めてのお客様でデモをご希望の場合、Cortex までお問い合わせください。
+1. Contact Cortex for a demo if not a current customer.
-2. [Datadog API キー][2]を作成します。
+2. Create a [Datadog API key][2].
-3. [Datadog アプリケーションキー][3]を作成します。
+3. Create a [Datadog Application key][3].
-4. Datadog API およびアプリケーションキーを [Cortex Datadog インテグレーション][4]に追加します。
+4. Add Datadog API and Application keys to the [Cortex Datadog Integration][4].

-### 検証
+### Validation

-1. [Cortex のホームページ][5]に移動します。
+1. Go to the [Cortex homepage][5].
-2. 既存のサービスを選択するか、[新しいサービスを作成します][6]。
+2. Click on an existing service or [create a new service][6].
-3. サイドバーの "INTEGRATIONS" で、"See all" をクリックし、"Datadog" を選択します。
+3. On the sidebar under "INTEGRATIONS", click "See all" and choose "Datadog".
-4. "Incidents" の上の赤い "Trigger Incident" ボタンをクリックします。
+4. Click the red "Trigger Incident" button above "Incidents".
-5. フォームに情報を入力し、緑の "Trigger Incident" ボタンをクリックします。
+5. Fill in information in the form and click green "Trigger Incident" button.
-6. 画面に以下のメッセージが表示されます。「インシデントがトリガーされました。Datadog で確認するには、こちらをクリックします。」
+6. You should get a message on screen that says: "Incident has been triggered!
+Click here to see it in Datadog."
-7. また、新しいインシデントは "Incidents" でも確認できます。
+7. Additionally, the new incident should be displayed under "Incidents".

-## リアルユーザーモニタリング
+## Data Collected

-### データセキュリティ
+### Metrics

-Cortex には、メトリクスは含まれません。
+Cortex does not include any metrics.

-### ヘルプ
+### Service Checks

-Cortex には、サービスのチェック機能は含まれません。
+Cortex does not include any service checks.

-### ヘルプ
+### Events

-Cortex には、イベントは含まれません。
+Cortex does not include any events.

-## ヘルプ
+## Troubleshooting

-ご不明な点は、[support@getcortexapp.com][7] までお問い合わせください。
+Need help?
+Contact [support@getcortexapp.com][7].

 [1]: https://www.getcortexapp.com/
 [2]: https://docs.datadoghq.com/ja/account_management/api-app-keys/#api-keys